-Any medication stopped prior to the first dose of the double-blind treatment period will be considered a prior medication.
+Any medication with a stop date prior to or on first dose date for both treatment groups during the treatment period will be considered a prior medication.

 No summary for prior medication will be presented.
 Prior and concomitant medications will be presented together on a single listing.
 Prior medication will be indicated in the listing.